 2014 hasn’t exactly been the best year for travel hackers, with massive devaluations and the downfall of manufactured spending (until redbird makes an appearance in Northern California, I will maintain my position on this topic).
 Regardless of how grim things may appear right now, there are plenty of things travel hackers can look forward to in 2015:

-Under the new system, everyone is eligible for 60-day mid-tier Platinum status.
+Under the new system, everyone is eligible for 60 days of mid-tier Platinum status.
 If it wasn’t for the 1,000 point bonus on the first six nights, this status challenge would be pretty worthless.
 The only distinctive feature of Hyatt Platinum status (especially now that they’ll be offering free wifi to everyone) is 15 % bonus points on paid stays.
 Try to contain your excitement.

 On the up side, once you reach Platinum status, you can upgrade to Diamond by completing an additional 6 nights.
 If you’re already a Platinum member like I will be, you can participate in the Diamond Challenge and keep your status through February 2016 by completing 12 nights.
 The first six nights will also earn you 1,000 bonus points each.
 You can easily get Platinum membership through the Chase Hyatt Visa, but you will still need to complete 12 nights for Diamond status either way.
 Whether you decide to mattress run or complete the entire challenge on planned stays, be sure to read my tips for doing it cheaply.

-6. It’s the final year for the 7% Sapphire Preferred dividend.
 Maybe this isn’t exactly something to look forward to, but when Chase announced that it would be doing away with the annual 7% dividend on the Sapphire Preferred card, I was glad that the benefit would still be available for existing cardholders through 2015.
-This gives us an entire year to maximize non-bonus category spend (that is, if you prefer earning Ultimate Rewards over Arrival Miles) before getting one last payout in February 2016.
+This gives us an entire year to maximize non-bonus credit card category spending (that is, if you prefer earning Ultimate Rewards over Arrival Miles) before getting one last payout in February 2016.

-8. Redeem one-way Skymiles awards for half the miles.
-Most Skymiles members aren’t happy about some of the changes being implemented in 2015, but one good thing coming of all this?
+Most Skymiles members aren’t happy about some of the changes being implemented in 2015.
+But one good thing coming of all this?
 Delta Skymiles will allow one-way redemptions for half the miles of a round-trip.
 If you’re like me and don’t quite have enough miles for a round-trip domestic flight but sure as hell don’t want to transfer more miles into the program to put them to use, this is good news.
 It’s almost like Delta knew they were going to alienate customers and decided to give them an “out.”
 Or maybe I’m trying way too hard to see things in a positive light…

-9. New hotel promotions.
-Let’s be realistic: We won’t see another Club Carlson Big Night Giveaway, but we can still look forward to bonus point promotions from every major hotel loyalty program.
-If the past is any indication, we’re in for much of the same old (i.e. double Hilton points, an extra 1,000 – 2,500 Hyatt points per night, etc.).
+Let’s be realistic: We won’t see another Club Carlson Big Night Giveaway.
+But we can still look forward to bonus point promotions from every major hotel loyalty program.
+If the past is any indication, we’re in for much of the same old.
+That includes double Hilton points, an extra 1,000 – 2,500 Hyatt points per night, etc..

-10. A new year of suite upgrades.
-If you’ve hit Hyatt Diamond status this year, you can look forward to a shiny new set up suite upgrade awards in 2015.
+If you’ve hit Hyatt Diamond status this year, you can look forward to a shiny new set up Hyatt suite upgrade awards in 2015.
 These suite upgrade awards allow you to upgrade any cash or Points + Cash stay for up to seven nights.
-Hyatt’s 2014 Diamond upgrade awards issued in 2014 expire on February 28, 2015, so be sure to put those to use while you can.
+Hyatt’s 2014 Diamond upgrade awards issued in 2014 expire on February 28, 2015.
+So be sure to put those to use while you can.